16-299: Getting started with the Elegoo Balancing Robot Lab (rp2040 version)

 2) Please charge the battery on the robot fully.
 This makes the battery happier.

 3) We need to get the programming environment (Integrated Development Environment (IDE)) from Arduino, which runs on your computer.
-Download the latest version of the Arduino IDE (2.3.4 as of Feb 2025) onto your computer.
-In the green area on the right you can pick Windows, Linux, or Mac.
+Download the latest version of the Arduino IDE (2.3.7 as of Jan 1, 2026) onto your computer.
+The menu next to the DOWNLOAD button lets you select Windows, Linux, or Mac versions, and variants on how to install it.

 4) Helpful info is available.
 Googling "how to use Arduino" or searching for it on Youtube will get you many tutorials and helpful videos.

-5) We are using the Nano RP2040 Connect which is not the default in the IDE.
-We need to load information about that type of board (mbed) once from the board library.
-More information on the Arduino IDE board manager.
+6) We are using the Nano RP2040 Connect Arduino board which is not the default in the IDE.
+We need to load information about that type of board (called a "board manager" in the Arduino IDE) once from the board library.
+We use the board manager described here.
+Follow these instructions.
+Note that the instructions are slightly out of date.
+The name of the board manager is now "Raspberry Pi Pico/RP240/RP2350 ..." and you press "INSTALL" rather than "Add"

 Getting some software to test

-Download 16299.zip and put the contents in your top level Arduino directory.
+Download 16299-26-1.zip and put the contents in your top level Arduino directory.
 This results in (on linux):

 ~/Arduino$ ls